jisung-lee7/dotfiles/README.md

 This will install all the programs needed for development.
 After you install it do not for get,
-1. Change your terminal font to 'Hack Nerd Font Mono'.
+1. Change your terminal font to 'Hack Nerd Font'.
 2. Run 'Prefix + I' in tmux.
-3. Run 'Mason' and 'LspInfo' in Neovim, then install the following:
+3. Run 'Mason' in Neovim, then install the following:
 ```typescript
 ◍ bash-language-server bashls (keywords: bash)
 ◍ css-lsp cssls (keywords: css, scss, less)